OCA/bank-payment/account_invoice_select_for_payment/README.rst

 This module allows to mark invoices as "selected for payment".
 This can be done in the list view of invoices using a button in the first column of the view which shows the selection status.
 This selection persists until a payment is registered.
+It's also possible to choose if the invoice is to pay or not directly in the form viex of the invoice.
+When it's to pay, a ribbon appears.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.